puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

     ```
     git clone git@gitea:puppet/nginx.git
     ```
-6. Change directories into the NGINX module:
+6. Go to the NGINX module directory:
     ```
     cd .\nginx
     ```
-7. Create a Plan to orchestrate our tasks:
+7. Create a plan to orchestrate our tasks:
    ```
    bolt plan new nginx::backup_all_logs --pp
    ```
-8. Open the ../nginx/plans/backup_all_logs.pp plan file in the editor to see the placeholder code created by Bolt.
+8. Open the ../nginx/plans/backup_all_logs.pp plan file in the editor to see the placeholder code that Bolt created.

 9. Replace the placeholder code in **backup_all_logs.pp** with the code block below: